oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read FLAG* VAR*

-Read input from `stdin` -- byte-wise, slow (unbuffered) and echoing input to stdout if running in interactive terminal.
+Read input from `stdin` -- byte-wise waiting, slow (unbuffered), with terminal echoing input to stdout if running interactively.

 Without flags, it does the following: